-The best ever gooey pecan pie bar recipe.
+These pecan bars are SO DAMN INCREDIBLE.
 Seriously guys, I’m not lying.
 Made with a shortbread crust and a gooey caramel pecan topping, this is my best ever dessert.
 They are amazing.
 Truly, truly amazing.

-I made these to bring to the boyfriend’s parents house for dinner one weekend.
+I made these maple pecan bars on a whim to bring to the boyfriend’s parents house for dinner one weekend.
 The plan was to bring the whole batch over and leave what was left over.
 I hate having leftover treats in my house during the week because I

 But then I tasted them.
-And there was no way in hell that I wasn’t keeping some leftovers in the house.
+And there was no way in hell that I wasn’t keeping these for myself.
 The boyfriend agreed.
+Yes, we are selfish.
+I’m ok with that.
 So we brought the appropriate amount so that everyone could have some dessert.
-Then we proceeded to binge eat them for the rest of the weekend.
-I felt awful Sunday night, but it was totally worth it because this is the best gooey pecan pie bar recipe.
+Then we proceeded to binge eat them for the rest of the weekend in secrecy.

-Let’s Make this Gooey Pecan Pie Bar Recipe!
+The Ingredients for this Pecan Pie Bar Recipe

 Shortbread has become my new go-to crust for bar recipes.
 It’s super easy to make and is absolutely DELICIOUS.
 In this recipe, we bake it and then add the pecan pie filling right on top of the hot shortbread so it soaks in just a little bit.
 It’s so awesome.